-You may think you are not entitled to any compensation if you are at fault for the accident, but that may not actually be true.
-Our personal injury lawyers can review your case and advise you on how best to proceed and what to include in your claim.
+An Atlanta car accident lawyer can review your case, advise you on how best to proceed, and explain what to include in your claim.
 You may still be entitled to damages even if the accident was partially your fault.

-How fault is handled after a car accident depends on where you live.
+What happens if you’re at fault for a car collision will depend on where you live.
 There are “fault” and “no-fault” states:

 - In fault states, the person at fault for an accident is liable for the damages of anyone injured in the accident.